Full Guide to Meditation

 A cushion provides support that helps you maintain good posture while practicing mindfulness meditation.
 No mindfulness activity should be harmful to your body, but sitting with a bad posture can cause aches, pains, and long-term damage.
 Thankfully, you can avoid these problems with a meditation cushion.
 Avoiding this is essential if you're going to enjoy the true benefits of the practice.

-Perhaps the most common way to use a meditation pillow is to sit on it for support.
+Perhaps the most common way to use a meditation seat is to sit on it for support.
 However, this isn't the only way to use a meditation cushion.
-Here are some common methods for using a meditation pillow:
+Here are some common methods for using a meditation floor pillow:

 - Meditation cushions can be filled to a level that makes them comfortable, robust seats for meditation.
 This keeps your legs slightly raised from the floor, which is especially useful if you find sitting cross-legged on a hard floor uncomfortable.
 They can also help you maintain a healthy, upright sitting posture.